Are you an adviser? Go to Unbiased Pro

 • Fixed-term accounts: This type of account lets you put money away for a set period of time and pays a fixed rate of interest.
 There may be restrictions on how you access your money.

-• Regular savings accounts: These accounts usually offer a higher interest rate and allow you to put in funds each month up to a certain limit.
-There may be restrictions on how you access your money.
+• Limited access savings accounts: These accounts usually offer a higher interest rate, however, there may be restrictions on how you access your money such as limited yearly withdrawals.

 One advantage of savings accounts is there’s no annual limit on how much you put in.